Azure quickstart (Deprecated)

 Before getting started with the Azure onboarding quickstart, review and acknowledge the following:

-• This Azure onboarding quickstart is intended for simple CDP evaluation deployments only.
+• This Azure onboarding quickstart is intended for simple Cloudera evaluation deployments only.
 It may not work for scenarios where Azure resources such as VNet, security group, storage accounts, and so on, are pre-created or Azure accounts have restrictions in place.

 • User running the Azure onboarding quickstart should have: